Jemeni11/CrossRename/README.md

 Rename a single file:

 ```
-python crossrename.py -p /path/to/file.txt
+crossrename -p /path/to/file.txt
 ```

-Rename all files in a directory:
+Rename all files in a directory (and its subdirectories ):

 ```
-python crossrename.py -p /path/to/directory -r
+crossrename -p /path/to/directory -r
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>